nortikin/sverchok/docs/nodes/analyzer/points_inside_mesh.rst

   * Warning.
 This is only a first implementation, likely it will be more correct after a few iterations.

+  * *Multisample* has an Epsilon parameter, which alows you to relax precision.
+More information about that can be found here: :doc:`Epsilon <../epsilon>`

 see https://github.com/nortikin/sverchok/pull/1703

 Examples of use